oftc/oftc-web/Services.md

 `/msg NickServ help` will give you an overview of other NickServ commands.

+### Verify your account ###

+When you register an account, NickServ will give you a link to a web page where you can verify your account.
+You will need to solve a CAPTCHA in order to verify your account.
+The link will expire after one hour, but you can ask for a new link with `/msg NickServ REVERIFY`.
+If you need any assistance, please ask for help from OFTC staff in #oftc or on support@oftc.net.

 ### Register your channel ###

 For channel registration, the ChanServ bot is provided.
 To register a channel